|Obama HealthCare Application||Cost Estimator|

 You may be eligible right now for health coverage under Medi-Cal.
 For more information, consult the Department of Health Care Services here.

 If you've been turned down by health insurance companies because of a pre-existing medical condition, you could be eligible for coverage through a temporary, state-run program.
-More information about that program can be found here.

 If you have not yet turned 26 years old and your parents have health insurance, you are now eligible for coverage under your parents' plan.
 For more information about coverage for young adults, visit www.healthcare.gov/law/features/choices/young-adult-coverage/index.html.